TungAnhAnalyst/SaleAnalysis/README.md

 # PortfolioProject.Python
-A Data Cleaning and Exploratory Analysis project using Python
+A Monthly Sales Analysis project using Python